Pravargav/Amadeus/English/grammar/reported-speech.md

-## ⚠️Note: All indirect speech in past tense so while using indirect speech use past tense
+### Note: All indirect speech in past tense so while using indirect speech use past tense

 i:-